gwenshap/DBD-Oracle/README.win32.txt

 before running Makefile.PL.
 Since the registry location of the current Oracle Home is in different locations in different Oracle versions, it is usually safer to set ORACLE_HOME before running Makefile.PL.

-10/24/97 -- Jeff Urlwin

-Tested with Oracle 8 and OCI 8.
-Well, not the *new* OCI api, but using the same api as always.
-This version now searches for OCI include and library files in $ORACLE_HOME\OCI80, then
-$ORACLE_HOME\OCI73.
-It will use the first of these found.

-In order for the tests to connect successfully, I had to set the environment variable ORACLE_USERID to scott/tiger@mydb (where mydb is the tns name of your server)

-4/8/97 -- Jeff Urlwin

-Even though the Oracle libraries under Win32 (NT) do not require the environment variable ORACLE_HOME be set for proper operation, the Makefile.PL does.
-Please set the ORACLE_HOME variable to your oracle home directory.
-Mine, for example, is H:\ORANT.

-The environment variable TWO_TASK is not supported under Windows.
-Instead Oracle uses the settings LOCAL and REMOTE as described in the Oracle Networking Documentation, "Oracle Network Products Getting Started for Windows Platforms."

-This version was created and tested with the 7.3 client libraries (see if you have an OCI73 directory).
-This version of the Oracle clients have a convenient organization, including OCI73\INCLUDE, OCI73\LIB, etc.  It also has a nice samples directory to test with.
-Older versions had the OCI samples under RDMBS72.
-This version has not been tested (and will not currently work) with anything other than the 7.3 versions.

-Questions should be directed towards the dbi-users mailing list.
-I will try to answer them quickly there.
-Please put something about Win32 or 95 or NT in the subject, as I get TONS of other email and spend a fair amount of time weeding out messages that are not relevant to what I do.
-I may miss something if the subject is not clear.